kyma-project/kyma/docs/kyma/05-01-overview.md

   Local installation
   </summary>

-  For local installation, the list of available components is stored in Kyma project sources in the file **kyma/installation/resources/installer-cr.yaml.tpl**
+  The list of available components is stored in Kyma project sources in the file **kyma/installation/resources/installer-cr.yaml.tpl**
   Default installation overrides can be found in the file **kyma/installation/resources/installer-config-local.yaml.tpl** All the other configuration values are defined directly in components in **/resources** subdirectory of Kyma project.
   >**CAUTION:** The configuration files contain tested and recommended settings.
 Note that you modify them on your own risk.